ericdunipace/ericdunipace.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Eric_Dunipace_CV.pdf # you can also use external links here
 description: A brief CV is listed below.
-For a full one, please click the link to the right.
+For a full one, please click the icon to the right that says "pdf."
 toc:
   sidebar: left
 ---